ncurrid/WELCOME-PAGE/README.md

 - Facilitation of user training workshops and support for tool adoption
 - Documentation of processes and sharing of best practices

-Adopting a professional posture (as a consultant or peer) to effectively address business needs.

 ## Featured projects